sofielloyd/VisualAnalytics_2022/Transfer_learning_CNN_classification/README.md

 - The ```output``` folders contains my results and it is this folder that you should save you own results when replicating the code.

 - The ```src``` folders contains the code written in ```.py``` scripts.

-- The ```utils``` folders contains a collection of small Python functions which make common patterns shorter and easier.

 ## Discussion of results